Industrial and Commercial Bank of China: Initial public offering

 ICBC was simultaneously listed on both the Hong Kong Stock Exchange and Shanghai Stock Exchange on 27 October 2006.
-It was the world's largest IPO at that time valued at US$21.9 billion, surpassing the previous record US$18.4 billion IPO by Japan's NTT DoCoMo in 1998.
+It was the world's largest initial public offering at that time valued at US$21.9 billion, surpassing the previous record US$18.4 billion IPO by Japan's NTT DoCoMo in 1998.
 In 2010, Agricultural Bank of China broke ICBC's IPO record when it raised $22.1 billion.
 China's largest commercial bank was also the first company to debut simultaneously on both the Hong Kong and Shanghai stock exchanges.

 ICBC raised at least US$14 billion in Hong Kong (H-shares) and another US$5.1 billion in Shanghai (A-shares).
 Due to heavy subscriptions, the greenshoe (i.e. over-allotment) placements were exercised and ICBC's take rose to US$21.9 billion (17% of ICBC's market value before the IPO), divided in US$16 billion in Hong Kong and US$5.9 billion in Shanghai.
 Following the global offering, the free float of shares was 22.14% of the market capitalization.

 At the end of its first day of trading, the bank's shares closed up almost 15% at HK$3.52 in Hong Kong, compared with the listing price of HK$3.07, which was set at the top of the indicative range due to the strong demand.
 According to Bloomberg, ICBC's market capitalisation at the end of trade based on its Hong Kong shares was US$156.3 billion, making its equity the world's fifth highest among banks, just behind JPMorgan Chase.
 Meanwhile, ICBC's Shanghai-listed A-shares recorded more modest gains and ended up 5.1% from the offering price of RMB 3.12.

-During July 2007 ICBC was ranked 30th in the world in terms of revenue.
+Later developments

-Foreign activity
+In July 2007, ICBC was ranked 30th in the world in terms of revenue.

-In August 2008, ICBC became the second Chinese bank since 1991 to gain federal approval to establish a branch in New York City.
+In August 2008, ICBC became the second Chinese bank since 1991 to gain US federal approval to establish a branch in New York City.
 ICBC had signed a lease with the Trump Organization for office space in the Trump Tower in 2008.
 ICBC was Trump Tower's largest office tenant as of 2012.
+By October 2020, Donald Trump received $5.4 million from ICBC via the Trump Tower lease.